Meeting Hospital Medical Staff Challenges

 What has been keeping you and your clients busy?

 Compliance with changes in statutes and requirements by accreditation bodies, continue to be significant issues for clients.
 Hospital programs interface with the Medical Staff.
-For example, I am working with one major hospital’s medical staff in its launch of a residency program to ensure the training program is fully compliant and the extensive documentation to the approving entity is complete.
-I work with medical staffs to help them balance the numerous concerns of patients, hospital administration, hospital personnel, individual physicians, and accreditation bodies.
+For example, we worked with one major hospital’s medical staff in its launch of a residency program to ensure the training program is fully compliant and the extensive documentation to the approving entity is complete.
+We work with medical staffs to help them balance the numerous concerns of patients, hospital administration, hospital personnel, individual physicians, and accreditation bodies.